Nicola Calipari

 Nicola Calipari (June 23, 1953 – March 4, 2005) was an Italian major general and SISMI military intelligence officer.
-Calipari was accidentally killed by American soldiers while escorting a recently released Italian hostage, journalist Giuliana Sgrena, to Baghdad International Airport.
+Calipari was accidentally killed in Iraq by American soldiers while escorting a recently released Italian hostage, journalist Giuliana Sgrena, to Baghdad International Airport.

-During the 1990s, he was involved in several rescues of people kidnapped by 'Ndrangheta and other criminal organizations.
+During the 1990s, Calipari was involved in several rescues of people kidnapped by 'Ndrangheta and other criminal organizations in Italy.
 He had spent most of his career in the Italian police, rising to a senior position, before joining the Italian military Security and Intelligence Service (SISMI) two years before his death.

-Calipari's death sparked one of the most serious diplomatic incidents between U.S. and Italy since the end of World War II.
+Calipari's death sparked one of the most serious diplomatic incidents between the U.S. and Italy since the end of World War II.
 Calipari is one of only five US or European general officers to be injured or killed during combat operations in Iraq and Afghanistan.

 Personal life

 Calipari was born in Reggio Calabria on June 23, 1953.
-When Calipari was killed, he was married and had two children.
+He is survived by his wife and two children.